Pelorus Voyages: Solomon Islands & Papua New Guinea

 The Helena Goldie Hospital – a visit to the children’s ward

-What did the guests love most about their time in the Solomon Islands?
+What did the guests love most about their time spent in the Solomon Islands?

 It’s difficult to narrow this down as every day uncovered unique, first-time experiences for all the guests.
 Skull Island, an ancient burial ground for former chiefs was a particular highlight.
 Here, old sculls, obtained during the headhunting days of old create a fascinating yet eerie display.
 Walking in Rendova Island village was also an engaging experience.
 The clients felt fully immersed in the culture as they were warmly welcomed by the local people who taught them about their way of life, history, and even put on a spectacular display of a traditional war dance.